vitaut/vitaut.net/content/posts/2026/yy-dtoa.md

 The bottom of that panel is the predicate table.
 Each row shows ✓ when the predicate fires, ✗ when it evaluates to false, and is greyed out when an earlier row already fired, alongside the actual comparison at 8-bit working-word precision.
-To the right, a small diagram puts the four candidates on a number line with $\bar v$ in the middle and a band of width $\pm \delta$:
+Below it, a small diagram puts the four candidates on a number line with $\bar v$ in the middle and a band of width $\pm \delta$: